isaacdnew/isaacdnew.github.io.old/projects/ice-keys/ice-keys.md

 # Ice Keys

-An acoustic keyboard that sounds like pan pipes.
+An acoustic keyboard that sounds like polyphonic pan pipes.

 ## Prototype Versions